NewPythonX-NPX/VeloStrap/IMPORTANT/README.md

 Q: Is this Malware?

-A: No, VeloStrap is open source and for everyone to read, learn or study from.
+A: No, VeloStrap is source-avaiable and for everyone to read, learn or study from.
 Any websites claiming to be us, please double check with the official links linked within discord and Github.

 Q: What can I delete without breaking VeloStrap?